amiablealex/amiablealex-web/content/guides/sunrise-clock/_guide.md

 ## This guide is for v1, and v1 is hard.

-The current design asks a lot: reaming printed holes to fit, cutting steel rod and brass tube to length, press-fitting hands onto shafts with pliers, and a one-shot calibration that can't be redone without partial disassembly.
-It works, I've built it several times, but it isn't beginner-friendly.
+The current design isn't the best - it includes things like reaming printed holes to fit, fiddly hand adjustments with pliers, and a one-shot calibration that can't be redone easily.
+It works - I've built it several times - but it isn't simple.

 I'm working on v2, which redesigns most components around making assembly and calibration straightforward: hands you can set easily, a date dial you read instead of counting turns, screw-together frame halves to ease disassembly & maintenance, and a removable clock movement to make the whole thing adjustable.